cullylarson/eb-tokens-api/readme.md

 #### Response

 Content Type: application/json

 Status: 200 in all cases (i.e. whether the token is valid or not).
-TODO -- maybe not if the token is not provided?
-Maybe not if its invalid in any case?

 Parameters:

 - **isValid** *(boolean)*.
 A boolean value indicating whether the provided token is valid (i.e. true if valid, false if not).
 - **reasons** *(object[])*.
-If the token is not valid, this will be an array of objects that specifically what was wrong with the token provided.
+If the token is not valid, this will be an array of objects that specify what was wrong with the token provided.
 Each object in the array has these values:
     - **code** *(string)*.
 An error code.
 This code identifies what went wrong.
 It will not change for the current API version.
+See `server/token/token-controller.js` for a list of possible codes.
     - **message** *(string)*.
 A human-readable error message that could be displayed to end-users.
 This message may change, but will always describe the error.